eve-an/torrentd/README.md

 ## TODOs

-- [ ] migrate to Cobra from custom args parsing
+- [X] migrate to Cobra from custom args parsing
-- [ ] add integration testing
 - [ ] move from Cron like system to a daemon
 - [ ] add extensible system for executing commands after torrent completion
+- [ ] add support for multi file downloads